 This might be an awesome entry-level performance scooter, but it’s certainly not for beginners or novices.

 Given its nerve-shredding acceleration rate, I recommend the Ghost for riders who already have scooter experience, no matter how sedate.
-Although it’s not as extreme as some of the big hitters like the Wolf Warrior, VSETT 11+, or any of the Dualtrons, it’ll still need a practiced hand to guide it safely.
+Although it’s not as extreme as some of the big hitters like the Wolf Warrior, VSETT 11+, or any of the Dualtrons, it’ll still need a practised hand to guide it safely.

 In terms of terrain, the Ghost straddles the divide between urban and light off-roading.
-Its tires aren’t the heavy-duty sort you’d need for seriously rocky routes, but their beefy form and slightly heavier texture, alongside the suspension, make them good for trail riding.
+Its tyres aren’t the heavy-duty sort you’d need for seriously rocky routes, but their beefy form and slightly heavier texture, alongside the suspension, make them good for trail riding.
 The Ghost has been engineered to give riders the option to expand their riding remit, but with the option to alternate adventures off-the-beaten-track with racing along city streets too.

 Pros and Cons

 - Rocket-like acceleration

 - IP54 water-resistance rating

 - Supports heavy riders

 - Range isn’t as long as others in its price bracket